theam/aday-ondemand-loop/README.md

 ![Branch coverage](docs/badges/coverage-branch.svg)

 # OnDemand Loop
 Welcome to the OnDemand Loop documentation.
-Updated

 [**OnDemand Loop**](https://github.com/IQSS/ondemand-loop) is a companion application to [**Open OnDemand**](https://openondemand.org), designed to streamline the movement of research data between high-performance computing (HPC) clusters and remote repositories such as [**Dataverse**](https://dataverse.org), or [**Zenodo**](https://zenodo.org).